hisashin/chip/doc/procedure/manufacturer/primer.md

 # Questions and Answers

-- Plastic Ampoule or Freeze Dry?
+- Filter Paper, Plastic Ampoule or Freeze Drying?

 # Items and Tools